ninguid-owl/Invocat/README.md

 ### Escapes

-Invocat uses the backslash `\` to provides escapes for the following characters:
+Invocat uses the backslash `\` to provide escapes for the following characters:
 * `\n`, `\r`, `\t`
 * `(`, `)`, `{`, `}`
 * `|`, `\`